joemiller/certsponge/README.md

 ## Motivation

-I got tired of writing blocks this (and many other variations) in scripts:
+I got tired of writing blocks like this (and many other variations) in scripts:

 ```sh
 out=$(vault write -format=json pki/issue/myrole common_name=foo)